Experience the simplicity, mindfulness and joy of the yogic lifestyle

 I'm spiritually interested and open-minded but not religious.
 Is that okay?

 Sure!
 That's how many of our guests feel – and we don't have any expectations in that regard.
 The purpose of the Krishna Village is to provide a space where you can explore the yogic path and your own spirituality in a friendly, encouraging and open minded environment.
-What we do expect, however, is that you abide by our rules - to find our what that means, please have a look at our Code of Conduct.
+What we do expect, however, is that you have a genuine curiosity about the spiritual path of Bhakti Yoga and abide by our rules.
+To find our what that means, please have a look at our Code of Conduct.

 How does the Krishna Village relate to the temple and the Hare Krishna philosophy?